Drixitel/Drixitel/README.md

 🌍  I'm based in Cali \
 🖥️  See my portfolio at [My Blog!](http://www.michelle-pichardo.com/)\
 ✉️  You can contact me at: drixitel @ gmail dot com\
-🧠  I'm learning Condensed Matter Theory, Simulation, and Memory Efficient Programming\
+🧠  I'm learning sensor software design, simulation, and memory efficient programming\
 🤝  I'm open to collaborating on just about anything.\
 ⚡  Like to draw?